mircealungu/twil/README.md

 * Proton Mail - [swiss-based encrypted email](https://protonmail.com/signup); also discussion about privacy [only being possible if you self-host](https://www.reddit.com/r/europe/comments/1lryzd/are_there_any_good_european_alternatives_to_gmail/)

+* [dependency injection is dynamic scoping in disguise](https://news.ycombinator.com/item?id=21405962) - good article and discussion on HN

 # Week 7

 ## Volleyball